faderino/kitsune/README.md

 Kitsune is build with Nextjs, Emotion is used for styling and anime data is fetched from Anilist GraphQL API.

+## Deployed Link

-Live version of the app can be found [here](https://kitsune-two.vercel.app/).
+Live version of the app can be found here [https://kitsune-two.vercel.app/](https://kitsune-two.vercel.app/).

 ## How to Use